Electrical Engineering (ELEG)

 ELEG 7691 Doctoral Dissertation I: 6 semester hours.

 The continuation of ELEG 7601 and ELEG 7602 for writing thesis.
-Limited to students who have been admitted to candidacy for the doctoral degree.
-May be repeated for credit.
+Limited to students who have been admitted to candidacy for doctoral degree.
+A written dissertation proposal is required to be presented, defended orally, and approved by the faculty advisory committee.

 ELEG 7692 Doctoral Dissertation II: 6 semester hours.

-Continuation of ELEG 7691.
-Limited to students who have been admitted to candidacy for the doctoral degree.
-May be repeated for credit.
+The continuation of ELEG 7691.
+Limited to students who have been admitted to candidacy for doctoral degree.
+A written dissertation is required to be presented, defended orally, and approved by the faculty advisory committee.